PierreGode/Linux-Active-Directory-join-script/README.md

 2. At this point you have 2 options. you already have a Group i AD example:"ADMINS" then you need to edit /etc/sudoers.d/sudoers and add   %ADMINS ALL(ALL:ALL) ALL if you want to give this group sudo rights.

-O if you want to manage sudo users by a new group then create a group name LINUXCOMPUTERsudoers (same as hostname) in AD, the script will allow you to choose if you want users to be sudoers or not.
+Or if you want to manage sudo users by a new group then create a group name LINUXCOMPUTERsudoers (same as hostname) in AD, the script will allow you to choose if you want users to be sudoers or not.
 3. set hostname on you computer to "linuxcomputer" (hostname and hosts files) and reboot
 4. git clone this script and run.